knowledge-kitchen

 What is going to be on the exam?

 This is one of the most common questions, and one of the questions that instructors like least.
+But the instructor’s pleasure should not be your main concern.

 A course typically involves lectures, instructor’s notes, readings, assignments, and possibly quizzes.
 These are the materials of any course prepared by the instructor which are intended to be useful to students in understanding concepts and practices.
 Exams are designed to test students’ understanding of these same concepts and practices.
 This is self-evident.